Sochi weathers warm temperatures but struggles with fog

 "I think it is actually quite ironic that the biggest issue we've had so far is due to winter fog and that's led to the biggest postponement we've had," said IOC spokesman Mark Adams.

-The men's biathlon event has been set for Tuesday.
-Seeding runs for the men's snowboard cross were initially scrapped on Monday, with Organizers hoping to go straight into the finals, before postponing those as well.
+The biathlon event has been set for Tuesday.
+Seeding runs for the men's snowboard cross were initially scrapped on Monday, with organisers hoping to go straight into the finals, before postponing those as well.

-The morning's light drizzle also affected the conditions For biathlon, with the snow being extremely slushy.

-"The salt on the track isn't working.
-They salted the whole course but there seems to be no interaction," said competition jury member Patrizio Curtaz.

 With memories of Vancouver's melting venues in the first few days of the 2010 Games still fresh, temperatures in Sochi rose to over 18 degrees Celsius during the first week.

-Russian Organizers answered the challenge with batteries of snow cannons, careful planning and chemicals to keep the pistes and courses up to Olympic par.
+Russian organisers answered the challenge with batteries of snow cannons, careful planning and chemicals to keep the pistes and courses up to Olympic par.

 "The number of snow cannons concentrated on one single resort is unique," said Rosa Khutor resort representative Sergey Belikov on Monday.